 While traditional performance measures may not be totally adequate, they are available and will continue to be used until more appropriate measures are available.
-In this section, we will look at supervisors' assessments, which are the only performance indicator available in this study, and will discuss research done in other departments using several other measures.
+In this section, we will look at some of the indicators of performance which are kept by the department.